noahsc0tt/dotfiles/.config/taskell/lists/projects.md

 ## To Do

 - screensaver randomiser in bash
+    * [ ] terminal-screensaver on gh by some asian guy for timeout and stuff
 - cli scramble in ruby
     > see chat for randint
 - sudoku